444995/DRTV-ripper/README.md

 # DRTV-ripper - dr.dk/drtv
-DRTV-ripper is a software tool that facilitates the ripping of specific shows from dr.dk/drtv/.
+DRTV-ripper is a software tool that facilitates the ripping of specific shows or movies from dr.dk/drtv/.
 It is built using modules such as pyppeteer, asyncio, and youtube-dl - and can be used via a simple and easy to understand console interface.

 Please note that, at present, the download speed may be slower than expected.
-This is because yt-dlp is not currently compatible with DRTV shows, and youtube-dl is being used as an alternative.
+This is because yt-dlp is not currently compatible with DRTV shows and movies, and youtube-dl is being used as an alternative.
 However, despite its reduced speed, the software remains highly functional and can still be used to download the desired content.

-Although the code is currently a mess, I plan to clean it up in the near future.

-And I will be sure to implement ripping movies an option as quickly as possible also!
-Even though it's pretty easy to do yourself with youtube-dl - but shhhh...

 # Functions in the near future
 These are some of the functions I plan to add to the code: